88lex/sasync/README.md

 **Usage**:  `./sasync set.video` Enable execution of sasync with `chmod +x sasync` each time you update.
 The default location for set files is a subfolder called `sasets`

-**NEW**: Changed `--exclude-from` flag and file to `--filter-from` in sasync.conf.
-Allows more flexibility in excluding/including file and folder types.
+**NEW**: Changed `--exclude-from` to `--filter-from` in sasync.conf.
+Allows more flexibility in excluding/including file and folder types to match your use-case.
+There is a very good description with examples in the rclone wiki https://rclone.org/filtering/#filter-from-read-filtering-patterns-from-a-file
 **NEW**: Added a filter.sweep file with fewer exclusions for the sweeper run.
 You can change this to `+ *.filetype` if you want only certain files in sweeper.
 **NEW**: (May not be needed w just released rclone versions!)
 Added `sweeper` which will pick up files that cannot copy server-side.
 Turn on (TRUE) or off (FALSE) in sasync.conf

 **IMPORTANT**:
 ==>  If this is your first time running sasync then rename `sasync.conf.default` to `sasync.conf`.
 If you are updating sasync then check for new